-Blog / Link analysis , Promo abuse
+Blog / Fraud trends , Promo abuse

 Who doesn’t love a great deal?
 Promotions are persuasive and lucrative sales tactics.
 Customers save money, and businesses can boost sales, spread brand awareness and build customer loyalty.
-The downside: promotions often leave companies vulnerable to abuse.

-Business promotions vulnerable to abuse
+Online promotions are vulnerable to abuse

 Here are three common promotions that are vulnerable to abuse: